I’ve decorated the kitchen and dining room with red heart ornaments, mini-wreaths and embellishments for Valentines Day.

 The drama in, If You Love Me, Take Me to Paris tablescape, comes from the black, white and metallic striped tablecloth.

 Gold chargers bring out the thin metallic threads that run through the tablecloth.
 I’ve also used the same red flatware.
-The red heart wreaths are shamelessly repeated again as napkin rings.
-This time, the hearts are paired with Eiffel Tower, Paris napkins you saw in the Celestial table earlier.
+The red heart wreaths are shamelessly repeated again as napkin rings lol.
+This time, however, the hearts are paired with Eiffel Tower napkins.

 Bee Still My Heart!